robinmamie/machine_learning/project1/README.md

 This will load the data, prepare it, train the model with already optimized hyper-parameters and compute the prediction for the test dataset.

+This will create the file `predictions.csv` in the script folder.

 ## Configurations

 The `scripts/run.py` file can be configured with these three variables: